xy-241/CS-Notes/content/cp/greedy/Next Permutation.md

 - And we use [[Greedy Algorithm]] to find this `nextIndex`
 - We loop through the second last element from backwards, the index of the first element that is smaller than the element on the right side is the `nextIndex`
 - For example, given `[1,2,3]`, `2<3`, therefore, the `nextIndex` is `1`
-- If we are unable to find such an element, that simply means the given [[Array]] is sorted from biggest to smallest, then we can just use [[Two Pointers (双指针）#Left-Right Pointers]] `twoPointerSort()` to sort it from smallest to biggest which is the next permutation
+- If we are unable to find such an element, that simply means the given [[Array]] is sorted from biggest to smallest, then we can just use [[Two Pointers (双指针)#Left-Right Pointers]] `twoPointerSort()` to sort it from smallest to biggest which is the next permutation
 - Remember, when we loop through the elements from right to left, **what is on the right is always equal or bigger**, otherwise, we will find our `nextIndex` and terminate the loop already

 ### Find `smallIndex`